I can move things with my mind.

 That is, until I exposed myself.

 I was at the town library, all curled up in one of the comfy chairs with a book in my hands.
 The librarian, Emily, was organizing shelves nearby, her dark hair pulled back in a ponytail.
-Emily was a kind and friendly woman in her early twenties, and pretty much my only friend so far since moving to Albuquerque.
-She was also very smart and observant, which was bad news for me.
+Emily was a kind woman in her early twenties, and pretty much my only friend so far since moving to New Mexico.
+She was very smart, and very observant—which was bad news for me.
 It wouldn’t surprise me if she figured me out right away after a slip-up like this.

 I let myself get immersed in the story I was reading, let it take me away to another world.
 That was my first mistake: I was off-guard.